Everything You Want to Know from a 35-Year Certified Professional

 Let’s begin with the positive side of becoming a Pet Stylist.

-• Employment opportunities offer choices: mobile van, veterinary hospitals, boarding facilities, and pet salons.
+Employment opportunities offer choices: mobile vans, veterinary hospitals, boarding facilities, and pet salons.

-• Not all pets are willing to stand quiet for grooming, and are often are aggressive.
+Not all pets are willing to stand quiet for grooming and are often aggressive.

-• You will be under the constant pressure to finish each appointment on time.
+You will be under constant pressure to finish each appointment on time.

-Before you make a decision to put your money, time and effort into learning any new trade, it’s important to ask yourself one very important question.
+Before you decide to put your money, time, and effort into learning any new trade, it’s important to ask yourself one very important question.
 Is it the right job for you?
 I hope I’ve given you all the facts to help you make that decision.
-If you’re still interested in becoming a Professional Pet Stylist, then you truly have the special qualities that will provide both personal and financial reward.
+If you’re still interested in becoming a Professional Pet Stylist, then you truly have the special qualities that will provide both personal and financial rewards.